axde954e6/NYCU_VRDL/Final_hpa/README.md

 https://www.kaggle.com/c/human-protein-atlas-image-classification/overview<br>
 ## Enviornment
 Kaggle<br>
-Y can directly run notebook in kaggle<br>
+You can directly run notebook in kaggle<br>
 ## private score: 0.48849<br>
 Use xception as image classification model and threshold finding<br>
 No external data.
 It's because my GPU memory is not enough to run it in my computer.